Galin-Dermendjiev/rock-paper-scissors/README.md

 # rock-paper-scissors
-Project from the odin project.
-With simple ui without css yet.
+Project rock paper scissors from the odin project.